dgerabagi/data-curation-environment/prompt.md

     }

     private async _generateCyclesContent(currentCycleData: PcppCycle, fullHistory: PcppCycle[]): Promise<string> {
-        // Create a map of the persisted history const cycleMap = new Map(fullHistory.map(c => [c.cycleId, c]));
+        const cycleMap = new Map(fullHistory.map(c => [c.cycleId, c]));
-        // Overwrite the entry for the current cycle with the fresh data from the frontend cycleMap.set(currentCycleData.cycleId, currentCycleData);
+        cycleMap.set(currentCycleData.cycleId, currentCycleData);

         const sortedHistory = [...cycleMap.values()].sort((a, b) => b.cycleId - a.cycleId);